SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/aws-amplify.md

 <img src={useBaseUrl('img/integrations/amazon-aws/aws-amplify-logo.png')} alt="Thumbnail icon" width="50"/>

 AWS Amplify is a set of purpose-built tools and features that enables frontend web and mobile developers to quickly and easily build full-stack applications on AWS.
-For further details refer [AWS documentation](https://docs.aws.amazon.com/amplify/latest/userguide/welcome.html).
+For further details refer to [AWS documentation](https://docs.aws.amazon.com/amplify/latest/userguide/welcome.html).

 ## Log and Metric types